Aishahbooks/DashboardUsingExcel/README.md

 # DashboardUsingExcel
-Designed by a skilled data analyst, this Sales Performance Dashboard optimizes operations and provides insightful analysis to enhance informed decision-making.
+This shows the Excel sheet for the Global Mart Dashboard project managed by a skilled data analyst, this Sales Performance Dashboard optimizes operations and provides insightful analysis to enhance informed decision-making.
 It delivers a comprehensive overview of sales metrics, trends, and key performance indicators, empowering stakeholders to make data-driven strategies and boost profitability.